AutoCalcAutoCalc

 1. What we promise

 AutoCalc does not store payslip files.
-When you upload one, the bytes are sent to AWS Bedrock for AI parsing and then discarded.
-We never write the file to disk, S3, or any database.
+When you upload one, the bytes are sent to our document-parsing service and then discarded.
+We never write the file to disk or any database.

 This applies to every upload, every user, no exceptions.
 If our team needs sample documents to test or improve the parser, we use our own test fixtures — not files uploaded by brokers.

-What we do keep is the structured data the AI extracts (e.g. employer, gross pay, allowances), and only inside the saved cases you create.
+What we do keep is the structured data extracted from the document (e.g. employer, gross pay, allowances), and only inside the saved cases you create.
 You can delete those cases at any time.
-See the retention table in section 6.
+See the retention table in section 7.

-• Inputs are processed within the AWS region you select.
+• Inputs stay within the AWS Sydney region for the duration of the request.

-AutoCalc routes every payslip parse through that Sydney region.
-The extracted data we receive back is the only thing that touches our systems.
+AutoCalc routes every payslip parse through Sydney.
+The extracted structured data we receive back is the only thing that touches our systems.

 SOC 2 (System and Organization Controls 2) is an independent audit standard, set by the AICPA, that examines how a software company handles customer data across five trust criteria: security, availability, processing integrity, confidentiality, and privacy.